 A night or two in a sleep lab is the best way to diagnose sleep apnea and several other sleep disorders.
 Some of the signs that suggest that you should speak to your doctor about a referral for a sleep test and evaluation with our sleep specialist are listed below:

 We know how difficult it can be to find a sleep lab that provides both good customer service, as well as, a top-quality sleep study.
-In order to streamline sleep disorder evaluations for our patients, we have collaborated with the Northside Hospital — Cherokee Sleep Center, conveniently located right next door to our Canton office.
+In order to streamline sleep disorder evaluations for our patients, we have collaborated with the Northside Hospital — Cherokee Sleep Center.
 This collaboration provides our patients with the very best in sleep medicine care.

 If you or someone you know suffers from excessive daytime sleepiness, contact us for an evaluation today!